 I confess I’m still learning all of this.
 But this is super simple and easy to do.
 I haven’t gone into much detail on organizing my son’s stuff…it’s on my to do list…

-Buy a plastic file storage box.
+-Buy a plastic file storage box.
 One like the picture below.
 This one is from Amazon that I found that is similar to the one I have.
 You can also look in your local Walmart.
-If you use Ebates online, you will get 10% back.
+If you use Rakuten online, you will get 5% back!